unoplatform/uno.toolkit.ui/doc/controls/TabBarAndTabBarItem.md

 SelectionIndicatorContentTemplate|DataTemplate|Gets or sets the data template that is used to display the content of the selection indicator
 SelectionIndicatorPresenterStyle|Style|Gets or sets the style to be applied for the content of the `TabBarSelectionIndicatorPresenter`
 SelectionIndicatorTransitionMode|IndicatorTransitionMode|Gets or sets the behavior of the selection indicator.
 The indicator can either slide or snap to the newly selected item.
 Defaults to `Snap`
+SelectionIndicatorPlacement|IndicatorPlacement|Gets or sets the placement of the selection indicator.
+The indicator can either be display `Above` or `Below` the TabBarItem Content.
+Defaults to `Above`

 > Note: `TabBar` only supports the single selection mode.